micro-ROS/micro-ROS.github.io/_docs/overview/comparison/index.md

 - Examples and Use Cases.

-It is worth saying that this option can be equally compared with micro-ROS because this approach is thought to work with ROS1, instead of micro-ROS which is focus on ROS2.
+It is worth saying that this option cannot be fully compared with micro-ROS because this approach is meant to work with ROS1, instead of micro-ROS which is focused on ROS2.

 Reference:[ROSserial Wiki](http://wiki.ros.org/rosserial)